ZiCog/parallax-scrape/README.md

     0) Better output format.
     1) Get URL to scrap from command line argument.
-    2) Extract post dates and times from page.
-    3) Download all post attachments.
+    2) Download all post attachments.